topherhunt/cheatsheets/networks.md

 ## Route web traffic from local machine through a server (VPN over SSH):

 - Start with a general-purpose SSH server (see above)
-- `ssh -ND 1024 vpn1` - this opens the SSH tunnel that you can use as the proxy
+- `ssh -ND 1024 vpn1` - this opens the SSH tunnel that you'll route traffic through
 - Configure the OSX network interface to use a SOCKS V5 proxy through `localhost:1024`.
 Add the SSH server's IP to the "bypass" list so that the tunnel itself isn't subject to the proxy rules.
 - Now verify that all your network traffic is proxied:
   - https://whatismyipaddress.com/ should think you're at that location